kieranmcd1023/game-based-ai-project/README.md

 # Dependencies/Configurations:

-To operate this bot, the system requires python3, pip, and python-chess.
+To operate this bot, the system requires python3, pip, backoff, and python-chess.
 Pip can be installed using the following command:
 - sudo apt install python-pip (Linux)
 - get-pip.py (Mac)
 - python get-pip.py (Windows)

-The package python-chess is installed in the Makefile using pip.
+The package python-chess (0.24.1 is required) is installed in the Makefile using pip.
+The backoff package (1.7.1) is also installed in the Makefile using pip.
+Though this should implement everything necessary, check for potential further package installments under lichess-bot-master/requirements.txt for any potential further requirements.